LSS-Manager/LSSM-V.4/docs/en_US/appstore.md

 :::

 :::warning Support of "MapKit" map type.
 There are a few modules which do not support MapKit map type.
 This is because MapKit does not provide some functionality for modules to work.
-A complete list of these modules can be found at [ℹ️ General information on modules](apps.md).
+A complete list of these modules can be found at [ℹ️ General information on modules][docs.apps].

 Due to these Missionchief MapKit restrictions, you can change map type to "OpenStreetMap" for full functionality.
 :::